Texas's 28th congressional district

 Texas's 28th congressional district of the United States House of Representatives covers a strip in deep south Texas starting in the eastern outskirts of San Antonio, and ending at the U.S.–Mexico border.
 Towns entirely or partially within this district include Converse, Laredo, Rio Grande City, and Universal City.
+TX-28 includes The Alamo, a historic monument in what is now downtown San Antonio that plays a central role in Texas' identity.
 The current Representative from the 28th district is Henry Cuellar.

+The district was one of 13 congressional districts that voted for Donald Trump in the 2024 presidential election while simultaneously electing a Democrat in the 2024 House of Representatives elections.